yytdfc/litellm_proxy_for_bedrock_apprunner/README.md

 }
 ```

-## Environment Variables

-- `API_KEY`: API key for authentication
-- `AWS_REGION`: AWS region for Bedrock (default: us-west-2)

 ## Performance Tuning

-The CloudFormation template allows you to configure:
+Configure these parameters in the CloudFormation template:

-- **AppRunnerMaxConcurrency**: Controls how many concurrent requests each instance can handle
+- **AppRunnerMaxConcurrency**: Concurrent requests per instance
-- **AppRunnerMaxSize**: Controls the maximum number of instances for auto-scaling
+- **AppRunnerMaxSize**: Maximum number of instances for auto-scaling

 Adjust these values based on your expected traffic and performance requirements.